jecombe/NFTGuessr/README.md

 win the NFT.
 Two options are available to you:

 - Either you put the NFT back into play with your tax for one round.
-- Or,you accumulate 3 NFTs to stake them, unlocking the right to create NFTs with GPS coordinates, including your tax for one round.
+- Accumulate 3 NFTs to stake them, unlocking the right to create NFTs with GPS coordinates, including your tax for one round.

 ## Contract Structure